-Regardless of how you promote your works on Instagram, be sure to share at least a little bit of your personal life—even if it’s a picture of a nice flower you admired as you were walking outside.
-That way, people will get to know you better and be more likely to buy from you.
+Regardless of how you promote your work on Instagram, be sure to share at least a little bit of your personal life—even if it’s a picture of a nice flower you admired as you were walking outside.
+That way, people will get to know you better and will be more likely to buy from you.

 Convinced you should get Instagram for your writing business?
 Here are the steps to using Instagram for writers.

 1. Create your Instagram account if you don’t yet have one